apache/cassandra-java-driver/changelog/README.md

 ### 4.3.2 (in progress)

+- [bug] JAVA-2527: Allow AllNodesFailedException to accept more than one error per node

 ### 4.3.1

 - [bug] JAVA-2557: Accept any negative length when decoding elements of tuples and UDTs